Language: EN

 // Method2: Hello World

-In this case, it would call only Method2, because we have removed Method1 from the delegate.
+In this case, only Method2 would be called because we have removed Method1 from the delegate.

-This is a very common practice when we see events, because sometimes we will want to stop listening to them temporarily or definitively.
+This is a very common practice when we see events, because sometimes we will want to stop listening to them temporarily or permanently.